Open Source · Self-Hosted

 • Trigger-based activation from chat context

-• File I/O, bash, and browser automation built in
+• File I/O, bash, and Fetch built in

 • MCP tool integration via mcporter